-Option 2: No data, know-how or information of MPIL shall be Needed by another Party for implementation of the Project (Article 25.2 Grant Agreement) or exploitation of that other Party’s Results (Article 25.3 Grant Agreement).
+No data, know-how or information of MPIL shall be Needed by another Party for implementation of the Project (Article 25.2 Grant Agreement) or exploitation of that other Party’s Results (Article 25.3 Grant Agreement).

 This represents the status at the time of signature of this Consortium Agreement.